JID: 2025-present: God Does Like Ugly

-On April 18, 2025, JID released the lead single "WRK" from his upcoming fourth studio album, God Does Like Ugly.
+On April 18, 2025, JID released the lead single "WRK" for his upcoming fourth studio album, God Does Like Ugly.
 The song was JID's first solo commercial release since 2022’s The Forever Story.
 He later announced that the album would be released on August 8, accompanied by a trailer.

 On July 4, 2025, JID released GDLU (Preluxe), after announcing it through a freestyle released on YouTube.
-An EP featuring Eminem, Lil Yachty and 6LACK, it was a build-up to his upcoming album God Does Like Ugly, which featured four tracks that were supposed to be on the album, but were not included eventually.
-The collaboration with Eminem was also released as a single.
+An EP featuring Eminem, Lil Yachty and 6LACK, it served as a build-up to his upcoming album God Does Like Ugly, which featured four tracks that were meant to be on the album, but were ultimately excluded.
+His collaboration with Eminem was also released as a single.

 God Does Like Ugly released on August 8 through Dreamville and Interscope, featuring guest appearances from Westside Gunn, Clipse, Vince Staples, Ciara, EarthGang, Don Toliver, Ty Dolla Sign, 6lack, Jessie Reyez, Baby Kia, Mereba, and Pastor Troy, to positive reviews.
 A preluxe edition was released a day later, including all the songs from GDLU (Preluxe).

 Artistry

 Influences

 Growing up, JID's first connection with music was through his parents' collection of classic funk and soul LPs.
 He names Lil Wayne, Sly and the Family Stone, D'Angelo, Wu-Tang Clan, Jay-Z, Earl Sweatshirt, and Little Dragon as his biggest influences.

-He has also expressed admiration for fellow Atlanta natives OutKast, Goodie Mob, Gucci Mane, and T.I and names them as great influences.
+He has also expressed admiration for fellow Atlanta natives OutKast and Goodie Mob, naming them as personal sources of inspiration.
+He has revealed in interviews that he is from the same area as longtime collaborator Gucci Mane.

 Personal life

 Route supported Jon Ossoff and Raphael Warnock in the 2020 United States Senate elections, performing at a rally for both in 2020.

-Route is a father, revealing the announcement in the closing track of his 2025 album God Does Like Ugly.
+Route is a father, which he announced in the closing track of his 2025 album God Does Like Ugly.